Qian-Qian Wang, PhD Student

 “Live beautifully, dream passionately”

 Yu Zhiming is from Jiangxi, China.
 He obtained his PhD degree in theoretical condensed matter physics from RenMin University of China in 2014.
 Then he worked as a postdoc research fellow in Beijing Institute of Technology from 2014 to 2016.
 He has been visiting RLQM from March to September 2016.
-He joined RLQM as a postdoctoral research fellow in Oct.
-2016.
+He worked at RLQM as a postdoctoral research fellow from Oct.
+2016 to Oct.
+2019.

 Research Focus: electronic and transport properties of topological materials; topological effects in condensed matter

-“The night is long that never finds the day.” —by Shakespeare
+“The night is long that never finds the day.” —Shakespeare

 Xiaoming Zhang, Former Postdoctoral Research Fellow